Ada-Developers-Academy/core-unit-3/learning-another-language/our-path.md

 When learning another programming language, we should allow ourselves to be more exploratory.

-At many times, we will _choose_ to:
+At various times, we will _choose_ to:

 - Learn a bit about something, and then move on
 - Focus on syntax and muscle memory